jruels/microservices-k8s/labs/Tilt.md

 ## What Else?

-You can extend the Tilt UI with [custom buttons](https://docs.tilt.dev/buttons) to run common tasks such as unit tests or lint with one-click.
-Buttons support parameterized inputs and the log output goes directly to the relevant resource, so you don’t have to jump back and forth between a terminal and the Tilt UI.
+You can extend the Tilt UI with custom buttons to run everyday tasks, such as unit tests or lint, with one click.
+Buttons support parameterized inputs, and the log output goes directly to the relevant resource, so you don’t have to jump back and forth between a terminal and the Tilt UI.

 Otherwise, the Tilt UI is designed to be unobtrusive and run in the background, notifying you only when something needs your attention.